Aragon High School: Rankings

 Aragon High School has been recognized nationally for its academic excellence.
 In 2015 it was ranked the 100th best public high school in the country by Newsweek.
 In 2013 U.S. News & World Report ranked it 379th nationally.
 In 2012 it was ranked 689th nationally by The Washington Post.
+In 2026, it was ranked 667th nationally while also being 87th among California schools according to U.S News & World Report.